gowseshaik/homelab/docs/Longhorn/Longhorn in Kubernetes.md

 ### **Conclusion**
 Longhorn is an **ideal choice for Kubernetes users** needing **reliable, distributed block storage** with **easy backup & recovery**.
 It shines in **stateful applications (databases, message queues)** but may not be optimal for high-performance storage needs.

-Would you like a **hands-on demo** of setting up Longhorn in a real Kubernetes cluster? 🚀